About Marsha

 She has traveled to areas in North Carolina, Vermont, Virginia, Louisiana, Alabama, Georgia, Florida, Kentucky, Illinois, Arizona and Texas to teach various workshops and perform.

-Marsha is a member of The Bogue Sounds, an eclectic group of musicians that play old time to contemporary music.
+Marsha was a member of The Bogue Sounds, an eclectic group of musicians that played old time to contemporary music.
+It was an enjoyable was to spend friendship and music.

-Marsha has won the mountain dulcimer championship at Union Grove Fiddle Festival and first place awards at the Mt.
-Airy Fiddler’s Convention in NC as well as other awards.
-Marsha has also won awards on the mountain dulcimer and fiddle at the Galax Fiddlers Convention in Virginia and the Appalachian String Band Festival, known as Clifftop, in West Virginia.
-Marsha has been attending the North Carolina State Fair Folk Festival presenting her music and receiving instrumental and vocal awards as well as the Annette Pulley Trophy in 2014 at the North Carolina State Fair Folk Festival.
+Marsha has won the mountain dulcimer championship at Union Grove Fiddle Festival and other awards in NC, first place and other awards at the Mt.
+Airy Fiddler’s Convention in NC and first place at Elk Creek Fiddlers Convention in VA and awards at the Galax Fiddlers Convention in Virginia and the Appalachian String Band Festival, known as Clifftop, in West Virginia.
+Marsha has been attending the North Carolina State Fair Folk Festival presenting her music and receiving instrumental and vocal awards as well as the Annette Pulley Trophy in 2014.
 The award is presented to an individual or group for outstanding talent, sportsmanship, audience appeal and continuing support to the Folk Festival.
-Marsha was honored to receive the award.
 She continued to receive awards at the NC State Fair Folk Festival.
-In 2019, she received Best of Show Adult Instrument.
+In 2018, she received The Curtis Lee Trophy for Outstanding Instrumental Performance and in 2019, she received Best of Show Adult Instrument.
+Marsha has been honored to receive the awards.

 Marsha has also been a caller for contra dances and Civil War reenactment balls.
 She travels to numerous fiddle, Native American flute and other music festivals where she enjoys meeting friends and making new friends learning new tunes by ear to pass along to others.